-Dinesh, a manager at the Union Bank of India, had applied to a few MBA programs last year with a non-competitive GMAT score, but his application was unsuccessful.
-With no change in his profile, he partnered with MER this year and applied to 6 higher ranking US and Canadian B-schools.
-Dinesh was interviewed by 3 (Schulich, Simon, and McDonough) out of 6 schools and is now all set to begin his MBA study at the prestigious Schulich.
+Dinesh, a manager at the Union Bank of India, applied to several MBA programs last year with a non-competitive GMAT score.
+Unfortunately, his application was unsuccessful.
+However, he didn't give up.
+With no change in his profile, he partnered with MER this year and applied to 6 higher-ranking Business schools in the US and Canada.
+His efforts paid off as he was interviewed by 3 out of 6 schools (Schulich, Simon, and McDonough) and accepted by Schulich business school .
+Dinesh is all set to begin his MBA studies at the prestigious Schulich.

 In this video interview with Poonam, Dinesh talks about: